housingDataAnalytics/housingDataAnalytics.github.io/README.md

 # Housing Data Analytics Project.

-Go to housingdataanalytics.github.io to checkout the project.
+Go to housingdataanalytics.github.io

+Checkout the project.
 The Jupyter Notebook is available above with all the datasets.